informalsystems/tendermint-rs/docs/spec/lightclient/supervisor/supervisor.md

 			return (lightStore, OK);
         }
         else {
-		    // there is a fork, we exit
+		    // there is an attack, we exit return(lightStore, ErrorAttack);
-            return(lightStore, ErrorFork);
         }
 	}
 }